Grieving mother not told nature of misconduct in probe of baby's death: lawyer | CBC News

 'Losing a child is every family's nightmare,' lawyer says

-Erin Durant says her client was notified late in the day Friday there had been a privacy breach in the Ottawa police's still-open sudden death investigation of her infant.
+Erin Durant said her client was notified about the breach in the Ottawa police's still-open sudden death investigation of her infant.
 CBC News is not naming the woman.

-It had resulted in a chief's complaint and was being investigated by the service, Durant says an officer told the woman.
+It had resulted in a chief's complaint and was being investigated by the service, Durant said an officer told the woman.

+They did give her the number for victim support services, Durant said.

 CBC News first reported on Monday the misconduct allegations against Det.
-Helen Grus, a constable in the sexual assault and child abuse unit, suspended amid an ongoing disciplinary investigation.
+Helen Grus, a constable in the sexual assault and child abuse unit who is suspended amid an ongoing disciplinary investigation.

-According to sources, Grus allegedly accessed the police case files of newborn and infant death investigations to which she wasn't assigned, and inquired with the coroner to find out whether the parents of babies who had died unexpectedly during the pandemic were vaccinated against COVID-19.
+According to sources, Grus allegedly accessed case files of newborn and infant death investigations to which she wasn't assigned and inquired with the coroner about whether the parents of babies who had died unexpectedly during the pandemic were vaccinated against COVID-19.

 Sources also described Grus as holding anti-mask and anti-vaccine views in the workplace.
 CBC News has learned she was one of fewer than 10 Ottawa police officers placed on unpaid leave after the service imposed a mandatory vaccine policy for all employees.